HMS-IDAC/repressilator-colony-rings/README.md

 The primary failure mode seems to be due to strong ‘arcs’ in the raw data that the model fits, but which are discontinuous.
 The model then spans different bright arcs with different rings, often leading to an offset in xy, and the wrong slope.

 Set plotFlag = 1 to visualize the fit output.
-This creates and opens an image for each datapoint, so should be used cautiously on large datasets.
+This creates and opens an image for each datapoint, so should be used with caution on large datasets.

 The standard usage is to call this function through Riglar_RINGS_run.m, but you can also call it directly by passing it an image, and additional parameters as name-value pairs.
 Arguments can be given to Riglar_RINGS_run and will be passed through to Riglar_RINGS_fit.
 For a list of arguments, see argument parsing in Riglar_RINGS_fit.m.

-`Riglar_RINGS_fit(im, ‘rMax’, 1.3, ‘expectedSlope’, 0.39, ‘slopeTol’, 0.3, ‘colorPhaseShift’, 1.5)`
+Default Parameters:

-Note - “im” is the 2 color image, with size: height x width x 2.
+1. ```Riglar_RINGS_fit(im, ‘rMax’, 1.3, ‘expectedSlope’, 0.39, ‘slopeTol’, 0.3, ‘colorPhaseShift’, 1.5)```  The first parameter (im) is the 2 color image, with shape: height x width x 2.

 ### Visualization of Potential Failure Modes